-The unrecognized compensation cost for unvested options as of March 31, 2007, is \$6,304,336, which is expected to be expensed over a weighted average period of 2.24 years.
+The unrecognized compensation cost for unvested options as of September 30, 2007, is \$7,385,681, which is expected to be expensed over a weighted average period of 3.01 years.
 The fair value of the stock was estimated on the date of grant using third party valuations during the period when the Company was a non-public entity.
 The fair value of each option is estimated on the date of grant using the Black-Scholes option-pricing model with the following weighted average assumptions.

-Three months ended March 31,
+Three months ended September 30, hs ended er 30,

 2007 2006

-Dividend yield 0% 0%
+Dividend yield 0% 0% 0% 0%

-Expected life (years) 6.25 5.00
+Expected life (years) 6.25 6.25 6.25 5.28

-Risk free interest rate 4.78% 4.00%
+Risk free interest rate 4.26% 5.00% 4.85% 4.93%

-Volatility 50% 50%
+Volatility 50% 50% 50% 50%

-The Company estimates the expected term of options granted by taking the average of the vesting term and the contractual term of the option, as illustrated in the SAB 107.
-In absence of history of volatility of our stock trading we have used the volatility of stocks of comparative companies with estimated life of options similar to ours.
-The risk-free interest rate that we use in the option valuation model is based on U.S. treasury zero-coupon bonds with remaining term similar to the expected term of the options.
+The Company estimates the expected term of options granted by taking the average of the vesting term and the contractual term of the option, as illustrated in Staff Accounting Bulletin No. 107 (SAB 107).
+In the absence of a history of volatility of our stock trading we have used the volatility of stocks of comparative companies with estimated life of options similar to ours.
+The risk-free interest rate that we use in the option valuation model is based on U.S. treasury zerocoupon bonds with a remaining term similar to the expected term of the options.
 We do not anticipate paying any cash dividends in the foreseeable future and therefore use an expected dividend yield of zero in the option valuation model.
 We are required to estimate forfeitures at the time of grant and revise those estimates in subsequent periods if actual forfeitures differ from those estimates.
-We use historical data to estimate pre-vesting option forfeitures and record stock-based compensation expense only for those awards that are expected to vest.
+We use historical data to estimate pre-vesting option forfeitures and record stockbased compensation expense only for those awards that are expected to vest.
 All stock-based payment awards are amortized on a straight-line basis over the requisite service periods of the awards, which are generally the vesting periods.